dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/full_node_streaming.md

-# Full Node GRPC Streaming
+# Full Node gRPC Streaming

 Last updated for: `v5.0.5`

-This feature aims to provide real-time, accurate orderbook updates and fills.
-Complete orderbook activities and fills are streamed to the client and can be used to construct a full depth L3 orderbook.
-Streams are implemented using the existing GRPC query service from Cosmos SDK.
-Note that by dYdX V4’s optimistic orderbook design, the orderbook can be slightly different across different nodes.
+Enabling this feature causes a full node to expose a stream of orderbook updates (L3) and fills, allowing clients to maintain a full view of the book.
+Note that due to dYdX's offchain orderbook design, the book state can vary slightly between nodes.

-## Enabling GRPC Streaming
+## Enabling Streaming
+The orderbook stream is implemented with gRPC, a streaming RPC protocol developed by Google and used in CosmosSDK.
+Use the following flags to configure the gRPC streaming feature:

 | CLI Flag | Type | Default | Short Explanation |
 | -------- | ----- | ------- | -------- |